natefelder/azure-network-protocols/README.md

 |Remote Desktop| allows the user to connect to a computer in another location, see that computer's desktop and interact with it as if it were local.
 |Tags| metadata elements that you apply to your Azure resources.
 They're key-value pairs that help you identify resources based on settings that are relevant to your organization
 |Region| Each Azure region features datacenters deployed within a latency-defined perimeter.
 They're connected through a dedicated regional low-latency network.
 This design ensures that Azure services within any region offer the best possible performance and security.
-|DHCP| DHCP (Dynamic Host Configuration Protocol) is a network management protocol used on Internet Protocol networks for automatically assigning IP addresses and other communication parameters to devices connected to the network using a client–server architecture.
+|Dynamic Host Configuration Protocol (DHCP)| is a network management protocol used on Internet Protocol networks for automatically assigning IP addresses and other communication parameters to devices connected to the network using a client–server architecture.
-|DNS| DNS or the Domain Name System, translates human readable domain names (for example, www.amazon.com) to machine readable IP addresses (for example, 192.0.2.44).
+|Domain Name System (DNS)| translates human readable domain names (for example, www.amazon.com) to machine readable IP addresses (for example, 192.0.2.44).

 <p align="center"><i><b>🌤️Congratulations on completing lab🌤️</p></i></b>